4 ways to not fail in the food industry.

 If you don't already.
 Numbers don't lie, they mirror behavior.
 And it's the surest way to stay clear-headed, unattached to outcome.
-In this way you become a social scientist of sorts, conduct tiny little experiments on a low-risk level, read the data objectively, then make informed decisions.
+In this way you become a social scientist of sorts, conducting tiny little experiments on a low-risk level, read the data objectively, then make informed decisions.
 There's also amazing research on how objectivity improves resiliency in entrepreneurs.
 Take that data and determine where it’s best to spend your energy and money.
 You might determine that “hey, this isn’t adding to the bottom line, but it’s creating emotional wealth and making me feel fulfilled.”
-There is long-term value in that - be sure to factor that in for the long-term and do try other little experiments for the short-term.
+There is value in that - be sure to factor that in for the long-term and do try other little experiments for the short-term.

 4) Know that sustainability takes time.

 Nothing sustainable happens in a rush (especially if you decide to grow organically) - know the direction you want to go and understand, as best as you can, the demand for it.
 This will help determine if the investment of time, energy and money going to eventually add value and pay off.